xzinoviou/fly-multi-env/README.md

 ---

-You will also need to create the following list of env variables (or declare your own based on the environments you will create) and replace the asterisks by providing values.
+You will also need to create the following list of env variables (or declare your own based on the environments you will create) and by providing values as a replacement for the asterisks.

 ```shell